matn7/CS-Notes/src/main/java/deployment/LINUX.md

 echo "12 2017" | calmagic
 ```

-**Summary**

 - An alias is a custom nickname for a command or pipeline.
 - Aliases go in a **.bash_aliases** file in your home folder.
 - alias aliasName="command1 -options args | command2 -options args ..."
 - aliases are accessible when you restart your terminal.
--

 ## Linux filesystem

 **The Linux File System**

 - The Linux File system follows a tree like structure.
-- Everything can be tracked back to the / directory.
+- Everything can be tracked back to the `/` directory.
 - The root user has absolute power of the system.
-- /home stores home directories for all regular users on the system.
+- `/home` stores home directories for all regular users on the system.
-- /root is the home directory for the root user.
+- `/root` is the home directory for the root user.

 ![Alt text](images/linux-filesystem.png "Linux filesystem")

-- / - The Very Top (Root) of The File Tree.
+- `/` - The Very Top (Root) of The File Tree.
 Holds Everything Else.
-- /bin - Stores Common Linux user command binaries, e.g. date, cat, cal commands are in there
+- `/bin` - Stores Common Linux user command binaries, e.g. date, cat, cal commands are in there
-- /boot - Bootable linux Kernel and bootloader config fileshttp://192.168.99.100
+- `/boot` - Bootable linux Kernel and bootloader config fileshttp://192.168.99.100
-- /dev - Files representing devices, tty=terminal, fd=floppydisk, (sd or hd) = harddisk, ram=RAM, cd=CD-ROM
+- `/dev` - Files representing devices, tty=terminal, fd=floppydisk, (sd or hd) = harddisk, ram=RAM, cd=CD-ROM
-- /etc - Administrative Configuration files.
+- `/etc` - Administrative Configuration files.
-- /home - Where the home directories for regular users are stored.
+- `/home` - Where the home directories for regular users are stored.
-- /media - Is usually where removable media (USB sticks, external hard drives etc.) are mounted.
+- `/media` - Is usually where removable media (USB sticks, external hard drives etc.) are mounted.
-- /lib - Contains shared libraries needed by applications in /bin and /sbin to boot the system.
+- `/lib` - Contains shared libraries needed by applications in /bin and /sbin to boot the system.
-- /mnt - A place to mount external devices.
+- `/mnt` - A place to mount external devices.
 Superseded by /media.
-- /misc - A directory used to sometimes automount filesystems on request.
+- `/misc` - A directory used to sometimes automount filesystems on request.
-- /opt - Directory Structure used to store additional (i.e. optional) software.
+- `/opt` - Directory Structure used to store additional (i.e. optional) software.
-- /proc - Information about System Resources.
+- `/proc` - Information about System Resources.
-- /root - The home folder for the root user aka the superuser (similar to the administrator on Windows).
+- `/root` - The home folder for the root user aka the superuser (similar to the administrator on Windows).
-- /sbin - Contains administrative commands (binaries) for the root (super) user.
+- `/sbin` - Contains administrative commands (binaries) for the root (super) user.
-- /tmp - Contains temporary files used by running applications.
+- `/tmp` - Contains temporary files used by running applications.
-- /usr - Contains files pertaining to users that in theory don't change after installation.
+- `/usr` - Contains files pertaining to users that in theory don't change after installation.
-- /var - Contains directives of variable data that could be used by various applications.
+- `/var` - Contains directives of variable data that could be used by various applications.
 System log files are
 usually found there.

 ### Navigating the File System